-4.7 Separation in entity layers
+4.7 Separation into entity layers

-TMIV has the ability to operate in entity mode when entity maps are provided for the source views (and maxEntities > 1 in the TMIV config).
-In this mode, the patches extracted and packed within the atlases have active pixels that belong to single entity per patch, thus it is possible to tag each patch with its associated entity ID.
-This enables selective encoding and/or decoding of entities separately if desired (set by EntityEncodeRange and/or EntityDecodeRange respectively in TMIV config) resulting in savings in utilized bandwidth and improved quality.
+TMIV has the ability to operate in entity coding mode when entity maps are provided for the source views.
+In this mode, the patches extracted and packed within the atlases have active pixels that belong to a single entity per patch, thus it is possible to tag each patch with its associated entity ID.
+This enables selective encoding and/or decoding of entities separately if desired resulting in savings in utilized bandwidth and improved quality.
 If entity coding mode is chosen, then the source views (attribute and geometry components) including the basic ones are sliced into multiple layers such that each layer includes content belong to one entity at a time.
-Then following encoding stages are invoked on entity bases such that the layers across all views that blong to the same selected entity are prunned, aggregated, and clustered together.
+Then following encoding stages are invoked for each entity independently such that the layers across all views that belong to the same entity are pruned, aggregated, and clustered together.
+The packing combines patches of all entities together in one set of atlases.